 The best advice I can provide you is to be thorough but thrifty with your blog’s content.
 Why?
 In a generation that is accustomed to 140 characters or fewer, statistics show readers’ consumption of blogs is also relative.

-• 10% of people who land on your post will not scroll down.
+- 10% of people who land on your post will not scroll down.

-• Those reading your blog post will only read 60% of its content.
+- Those reading your blog post will only read 60% of its content.

-• Readers prefer visuals (photos and videos) rather than text.
+- Readers prefer visuals (photos and videos) rather than text.

-• Most people will not stay on your page more than 7 minutes.
+- Most people will not stay on your page more than 7 minutes.

 For those of you who are visual learners, here are a few professional blog posts to consider.
 The OCM Blog is written for college students.
 Please notice the blog focuses on a specific audience segment (college students), it offers links to its social media pages, and it generates revenue from its store.
 I like the BBC’s College of Journalism blog for its use of media in the blog, an easy-to-read list of posts, an their coverage issues relevant to future journalists and reporters.
-Finally, it is worth seeing an example of your peers’ blogs from other institutions.
-Analyze the differences among these three blogs.

-Lab Assignments Week Three:
+Lab Assignments Week Three – Day One:

 Today, please review a product or service related to your website’s topic.
 You should include pictures.
 Please write a professional product or service review.
 Add the article to your labwork dropdown menu and title it 9.14 Product Review